Dervin29/React-Projects/README.md

 ## Introduction

-The Gemini Clone is a web application that replicates the functionalities of the Gemini platform.
-It has been built using React.js for the frontend and styled with pure CSS to ensure a clean and responsive design.
+The Gemini Clone is a web application replicating the functionalities of the Gemini platform.
+It has been built using React.js for the front end and styled with pure CSS to ensure a clean and responsive design.
 The project interacts with the Gemini API to fetch and display data.

 ## Features